top of page

 woman on a chair

-Hera is stuck and can't get up
+She's stuck and she can't get up

 The Roman Vulcanus is also lame.
-The disabled blacksmith is a common theme in folklore and art.
-In the Bronze Age (c.
-3300 - 1200 BCE) smiths combined copper with arsenic to produce a harder form of bronze or when the usual metal, tin, was not available.
-Arsenic is a deadly poison.
-It can kill by massive overdose or gradual buildup in the tissues and organs.
+The disabled blacksmith is a recurring theme in folklore and art.
+In the Bronze Age smiths combine copper with arsenic to produce a harder form of bronze or when the usual metal, tin, was not available.

 a man with face wrapped in bandages expression of agony